jdoleary/Spellmasons/docs/TasksCurrent.md

 ## 2023.01.11
 - bug: Got "you cannot move while casting" but I was able to move anyway
 - mention c.a.geary1@gmail.com in comments if he helps with copy
-## Brad Feedback
-- some of the text on card copy is indented by a space
-- does cone + column not work if your not hovering directly on a target?
-# Focus
-- blood golem / blood archer / green glop / ghost archer / sand vamp explain is a broken image
-    - but ghost archer does show up locally
-- Get build ready for streamers and reach out
-- Fix text overflow on spell cards ("connect", "decoy", "bleed")

 # Desired Schedule
 - Bossmason is missing explain gif